boostorg/website-v2/README.md

 ## Syncing EmailData Locally

-To work with mailinglist data locally, the django application expects to be able to query a copy of the hyperkitty database at HYPERKITTY_DATABASE_URL.
+To work with mailinglist data locally, the django application expects to be able to query a copy of the hyperkitty database from HYPERKITTY_DATABASE_NAME.
 Then, the `sync_mailinglist_stats` management command can be run.

 ## Deploying